-Deferred Revenue Expenditure is a type of expenditure which does not result into the acquisition of any fixed asset and the benefits from such expenditure is not received during the period which they are paid for.
-For example – Initial Advertisement Expenditure, Research and development Expenditure, Preliminary Expenses.
+Deferred Revenue Expenditure is a type of expenditure that does not result in the acquisition of any fixed asset and the benefits from such expenditure is not received during the period which they are paid for.
+For example – Initial Advertisement Expenditure, Research and Development Expenditure, Preliminary Expenses.

 2. What is Contingent Liabilities?

 A contingent liability is an obligation, relating to a past transaction or other event or condition, that may arise in consequence, as a future event now deemed possible but not probable.
 Thus such liabilities as may arise in the future are called contingent liabilities.
 For example, a guarantee to a bank for the loan advanced to a third party, possible penalties, fines and penalties payable to the government or income tax authorities, etc. Future losses from natural calamities are not contingent liabilities.
 They are not recorded in books of account.
 They do not appear on the liabilities side of the balance sheet.
 They are shown by way of a footnote at the bottom of the balance sheet.

 An explicit cost is a cost that is external to the business like the wage, rent, and materials.
 It gives a clear picture of the cash outflow from a business which is used to decrease the end result of profitability.
 This directly affects the revenue of the company.
 Implicit cost is the result of one person who tries to satisfy his needs in search of an activity that gives no reward to him by money or another form of payment.
 It includes benefits and satisfaction.
 For example- goodwill.
 It is not counted in terms of money and it is an indirect intangible cost.